MicrosoftDocs/SupportArticles-docs/support/aspnetcore/lab-2-1-capture-dumps-createdump.md

 ---
 title: Troubleshoot performance problems with createdump
-description: This article helps you analyze performance problems and describes how to use createdump and procdump to capture memory .NET Core dumps manually in Linux. ms.date: 04/15/2021 ms.prod: aspnet-core ms.reviewer: ramakoni
+description: This article helps you analyze performance problems and describes how to use createdump and ProcDump to capture memory .NET Core dumps manually in Linux. ms.date: 04/15/2021 ms.prod: aspnet-core ms.reviewer: ramakoni